Xilinx/mlir-aie/programming_examples/ml/conv2d_fused_relu/README.md

 ## Introduction

 In [conv2d](../conv2d), we describe how to implement a two-dimensional convolution kernel on AIE.
 While [relu](../relu) describes the implementation of the Rectified Linear Unit (ReLU) activation function on AIE.
-This README provides instructions for fusing convolution with the ReLU activation function on AI Engine (AIE).
+This README provides instructions for fusing convolution with the ReLU activation function on a single AI Engine (AIE) core

 ## Source Files Overview